signalogic/SigSRF_SDK/mediaTest_readme.md

     mediaTest -cx86 -itest_files/testaf0824_EVS2EVScall8-tc41_tc90_onlyTC41.2922.0.pcap -L -d0x6cc11 -r20 -Et -t12 -n13 -R0

 in the above example, mediaTest combines the multiple application thread execution mode, number of threads argument, and input reuse argument to run a mediaMin capacity test.
 In this case mediaTest starts 12 mediaMin application threads (hyperthreaded) with 42 sessions each (3 sessions in the input pcap multiplied by 14), for a total of 504 concurrent sessions.
-As a side note, mediaMin starts 10 packet/media worker threads (non-hyperthreaded) to handle this (look for StartPacketMediaThreads() in mediaMin.cpp).
+As a side note, mediaMin starts 10 packet/media worker threads (non-hyperthreaded) to handle this (look for StartPacketMediaThreads() in  <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaMin/mediaMin.cpp" target="_blank">mediaMin.cpp</a>).

 <a name="NumberOfApplicationThreads"></a>
 ### Number of Application Threads